 - (a) Collected Timing Data.
-This section includes the graph depicting the raw and average data pictorially. - (b) Analysis.
-In English, explain your timing results for circuit satisfiability. - 6.
-Conclusions: This section consists of a discussion of what you learned from the various aspects of the lab.
+This section includes the graph depicting the raw data pictorially indicating minimums clearly. - (b) Analysis.
+In English, explain your analysis of what you observed about the timing results for circuit satisfiability. - 6.
+Conclusions: This section consists of a discussion of what you learned overall about parallel computing from this lab.
 Discuss possible reasons for inconsistencies or discrepancies in your data versus what you would had expected to happen. - 7.
 Appendix: Your code for the modified Ping Pong for one single data type, and the circuit satisfiability program.

 Please staple all parts of your lab together, and label each piece.
-Be prepared to discuss your results on the day that the assignment is due.
+Be prepared to discuss your results in class.